LaurenzMuessig/scaNpix/README.md

 * _loadMode_ (cell array)

      * controls what part(s) of the data will be loaded into object.
 Either _{‘all’}_ or any combination of _{‘pos’,’spikes’,’lfp’}_
+     * you can add either of two additional strings: _'nosync'_ to indicate that no sync file with the camera timestamps should be loaded (neuropixel data only; useful when you want to load a concatonated file) or _'reload'_ which will reload the specified data without changing any of the other data (neuropixel data only; this is e.g. useful if you want to load a different version of the spike sorting output that is located inside a different directory)

 *	_varargin_ (comma separated list of strings)